gareviews/latex_template/README.md

-# latex_template
+# Template for Geometric Analysis Reviews

-Template for writing LaTeX documents
+This just contains some basic macros and Bibtex file.